D&D Critical Hit Damage Calculator

 5. Review the breakdowns to see exactly which dice contributed to the total.
 Recent rolls stay in the history for quick reference.

-• Weapon Dice Control: Input any combination of dice to model versatile weapons or extra attack features.
+• Weapon Dice Control: Input any combination of dice to model versatile weapons and multi-die weapons (like 2d6 greatswords).

 • Bonus Dice Options: Sneak attack, divine smite, and a custom extra dice slot cover most class features.